Aboriginal dugout canoe: Impacts

 The widespread use of dugout canoes had many impacts on Aboriginal life.
 The most significant were results of the Aboriginal peoples' ability to hunt larger prey.
 With the strength to transport larger prey over longer distances, dugout enabled the peoples to vastly expand their hunting grounds.
 This larger prey also enabled support of a larger group of people over a longer period of time.
 This increase in the ability to support population led to both population growth and expansion.

 Torres Strait Islander boats

-Torres Strait Islander people, another Indigenous Australian group of peoples (who are not Aboriginal), used a different type of boat – a double outrigger, unique to their area and probably introduced from Papuan communities and later modified.
-It was about 14 metres long, with two bamboo masts and sails made of pandanus-mat.
-They could sail as far as 80 km and carry up to twelve people.
+Torres Strait Islander people, another Indigenous Australian group of peoples, used a different type of boat – a double outrigger, unique to their area and evidence suggests their use dates back at least 2,500 years.

+These boats could be up to 21 metres long and could sail across networks as far as 700 - 800 km and carry up to 12 people.
+Using these boat Torres Strait Islander peoples, including the Kulkalgal people, were able to form social and trading relationships amongst each other and groups in Papua New Guinea.
+These relationships where of great benefit to them as it meant that they could offset the dry season and take advantage of periods of abundance.